Spectral Clustering with Variance Information for Group Structure Estimation in Panel Data: Numerical experiments

-Table \ref{tab:logistic} reports the performance of three different grouping methods for several combinations of $n$ and $T$.
-We evaluate the performance by the proportion of perfect matches out of 100 simulation repetitions and the average matches described at the beginning of Section~\ref{sec:sims}.
-The $k$-mean method is applied directly on the individual logistic regression estimates of $\vecb_i$ without taking into account its associated precision estimates.
-The performance of $k$-mean is clearly dominated by our approach, showing the value of accounting for the uncertainty in the estimation of group structure.
-For C-LASSO, the penalty tuning parameter $\lambda$ is set at $c T^{-1/3}\Var(Y_{it})$ as recommended by the authors with a few different values of $c$.
-We see that the C-LASSO can perform very well for a suitably chosen constant, and our method matches that.
+For C-LASSO, the penalty tuning parameter $\lambda$ is set at $c T^{-1/3}\Var(Y_{it})$ as recommended by the authors with a few different values of $c$ specified in the caption of Table \ref{tab:logistic}.
+We see that the C-LASSO can perform very well for a suitably chosen constant, and our method matches that or overperforms sometimes.
 However, it can perform poorly if the tuning parameter constant is not chosen carefully.
 This imposes challenges for its practical usage.

-Table \ref{tab:logittime} in the online supplement reports the respective computation time for our method versus C-LASSO, which requires iteration with the whole sample.
-Our approach is clearly computationally less challenging while maintaining similar performance.
+Performance for Model 2 is reported in the last few rows in Table \ref{tab:logistic}.
+We clearly see that this is a much more challenging DGP with almost all methods failing to recover perfect match for group membership.
+In terms of average matches, our method still performs comparable or sometimes better than all other methods for all combinations of $n$ and $T$.